Organizations Specific To Ependymoma

 - Adult Ependymoma Online Support Group The Adult Ependymoma Online Support Group is comprised of survivors, caregivers, family members, friends or anyone else with an interest in ependymoma.

-- Collaborative Ependymoma Research Network (CERN) Foundation The mission of the CERN Foundation is to develop new treatments for ependymoma, improve the outcomes and care of patients, ultimately leading to a cure.
+- Collaborative Ependymoma Research Network (CERN) Foundation The CERN Foundation is committed to improving the care and outcome of people with ependymoma through community support and research efforts.
 The CERN website is dedicated to informing patients and caregivers about treatment, diagnosis, clinical trials, symptom management and recurrence.
 It is a valuable resource for those affected by ependymoma, including patient stories.
 You can also follow us on Twitter and Facebook.

 - EpendyKids EpendyKids is a directory of children who are fighting a rare pediatric brain tumor called ependymoma.